loicreynier/nixpkgs-lor/docs/template.md

 This is a personal collection of Nix packages that
 I will pull (or have pulled) to [`nixpkgs`][nixpkgs].
-I use this Flake to install packages to my environments until they are available on `nixpkgs` or until they are properly packaged.
+I use this Flake to install packages in my environments until they are available in `nixpkgs` or until they are properly packaged.

 [nixpkgs]: https://github.com/NixOS/nixpkgs